"I-5 is slow through the curves" – six words that just about every Portland-area commuter is familiar with.

 When will the MAX line open?

 Potential alignments are currently undergoing a federal environmental impact study, with local jurisdictions scheduled to select a single preferred route in early 2018.
-If all regional and federal funding can be acquired by the end of 2020, the line could open as soon as 2025.
+If all regional and federal funding can be acquired by the end of 2020, the line could open about 2027.

 Who makes decisions?